-Force includes four new plugins from AIR Music Technology to help you get started making music right out of the box.
+Force includes a number of plugins from AIR Music Technology to help you get started making music right out of the box.

 To learn more about plugin tracks, see Operation > General Features > Tracks > Plugin Tracks.

 Bassline

 The AIR Bassline plugin emulates the sound of classic mono synths, with a contemporary twist.